bmwcarit/MoCOCrW/doc/examples/example_x509.md

-It's possible to add more parameters to the certificate verification by providing the verify method with a VerificationCtx object where we can set, amongst others, a CRL (certificate revocation list) and a time-check verification.
+It's possible to add more parameters to the certificate verification by providing the verify method with a VerificationCtx object where we can set, amongst others, a CRL (certificate revocation list) and a time verification check.
-In the example below, we create a context that enables a time-check verification.
+In the example below, we create a context that enables a time verification check.

 ```cpp
 mococrw::X509Certificate cert = mococrw::X509Certificate::fromPEM(intPemString);